This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 - Invoiced fees and disbursements.
 This report has been optimised for a spreadsheet Pivot table, where the fees and disbursements can be analysed in a variety of ways; e.g. by Period, by Fee earner, by Client and/or Matter, with or without VAT, etc.

 - Financial Reports.
-These are produced as a PDF document or Spreadsheet, with tabs for
+These are produced as a PDF document or Spreadsheet,

 - Trial Balance.
 A list of all General Ledger accounts (including the system Debtors Control, representing all Clients Matters Business Balances, and Creditors Control, representing all suppliers balances).
 Separate columns are included for Trust and Investment balances.